goto-eof/basic_brutus/README.md

 cargo run -q
 ```

-Then use `-u` to specify the usenrame, `-t` to specify the target uri and `-d` to specify the complete path to the password dictionary.
+Then use `-u` to specify the usenrame, `-t` to specify the target uri, `-d` to specify the complete path to the password dictionary, `-v` to specify the usernames file.

 ```
 -u USERNAME -t https://website.com/something -d /PATH/TO/DICTIONARY.txt

+ -t https://website.com/something -v /PATH/TO/USERNAMES_FILE.txt  -d /PATH/TO/DICTIONARY.txt

 ```

 ## Command line: